jadebustos/workshop-rhel8-edge/README.md

-# Workshop RHEL for Edge
+# Workshop Edge Computing with RHEL 8

 This workshop is based in [https://github.com/RedHatGov/RFESummit2021](https://github.com/RedHatGov/RFESummit2021).